InOmn1aParatus/enigma/README.md

 ## Features

-> Enigma < will take a message using File.IO and encrypt it to another file.
+**Enigma** reads a message using File.IO and encrypts it to another file.
 This process can be reversed using the same files using a *key* and a *date*.

 ## Usage Examples